ychding11/ychding11.github.io/_posts/2017-9-9-3D-Rendering-API.md

 - *SV_InsideTessFactor* and *SV_TessFactor* are required input of Domain shader, Why?

 ### rasterizer
-1. How many HW rasterizers in GPU?
+1. How many HW rasterizers in GPU ?
 It handles a primitive one time.
 2. Before rasterize begin, the primitive should have transformed from world space into clip space, divide by w and mapped into render target by viewport.
 Rasterizer determines primitive covered square in render target.
 How about a "pixel square" shared by multiple primitives?
 What if MSAA applies?
 3. HW rasterizer just handles 3 kinds primitives: point, line and triangle.
 What's the rules for these primitives?
 4. In D3D11, *D3D11_FILL_MODE* only support two modes: *D3D11_FILL_WIREFRAME* and *D3D11_FILL_SOLID*. [details](https://msdn.microsoft.com/en-us/library/windows/desktop/ff476131(v=vs.85).aspx)

-### what happens after Draw() is called?
+### what  does it require to draw a mesh ?
 "Each draw method renders a single topology type.
 During rendering, incomplete primitives are silently discarded."
-What happens to D3D11 state and GPU Hardware State?
-It is not very clear.
+What happens to Render Pipe state ?

 A typical render function does following things:
 1. update word, view, projection information from user input.